 Do you love historical travel?
 Do you stand in historic places and find yourself in awe of what happened there?
-If this describes you, then writing historical travel articles can be an excellent genre to pursue.
+If this describes you, then writing historical travel articles is an excellent genre to pursue.

 If you want to break into travel writing and enjoy visiting historic places, you can combine your interests and sell travel articles about historic places and events.